Identifying The Underlying Differences Between Female Vs Male Hair Transplant Treatment

 Hair loss is a common condition that occurs in both men and women.
 There can be different reasons behind this problem ranging from hormonal to genetic to a medical condition to even aging.
 Also, the signs of hair loss are different for men and women.

 There are various types of hair loss treatments that you can go for, depending on the nature of your hair loss.
 They vary to suit different patients and offer maximum benefit.
-Hair transplant for men and hair transplant for women call for customization in treatment due to underlying differences in their conditions.
+Hair transplants for men and hair transplant for women call for customization in treatment due to underlying differences in their conditions.
 It is thus necessary to understand how the process differs for men and women.

 Hair Loss in Men and Women